rajhasani/OverTheWire_Bandit/OverTheWire_Bandit/01_bandit1.md

-The password for bandit1 is given in a readme file in the home directory.
+***The password for bandit1 is given in a readme file in the home directory.***

+Extremely simple; let's gather the contents of the directory, and extract the contents of the correct file:

 **`bandit0@bandit:~$ ls`**
 *`readme`*